Adlink-ROS/ros_menu/README.md

 All you need to modify is in `~/.ros_menu/config.yaml`.
 The following is the config you can control.

-* Enable Menu:
+* Enable menu:
-  - menu_enable: "true" to enable the menu, otherwise do nothing.
+  - menu_enable: "true" to enable the menu. "false" to disable the menu.
 * ROS option:
-  - ros_option: 'menu' to open the menu, you could also set a number and the menu will automatically set to this every time you ope the terminal.
+  - ros_option: 'menu' to open the menu, you could also set a number and the menu will automatically set to this every time you open the terminal.
 * Here are some parameters you need to set if you want to create a new option for your menu:
   - ROS 1:
     - ROS_version: 1